George Ashburnham, 3rd Earl of Ashburnham

-George Ashburnham, 3rd Earl of Ashburnham, KG, GCH, FSA (25 December 1760 – 27 October 1830) was a British peer.
+George Ashburnham, 3rd Earl of Ashburnham (25 December 1760 – 27 October 1830), was a British peer.

+Early life

 He was the son of the 2nd Earl of Ashburnham and the former Elizabeth Crowley, being styled Viscount St Asaph from birth, and was baptised on 29 January 1761 at St George's, Hanover Square, London, with King George III, the Duke of Newcastle and the Dowager Princess of Wales as his godparents.

 In 1780, Lord St Asaph graduated from Trinity College, Cambridge, with a Master of Arts degree.

+Career

+Lord St Asaph was summoned to the House of Lords by writ of acceleration as 5th Baron Ashburnham in 1804.
+He held the office of Trustee of the British Museum between 1810 and 1830.
+In 1812 he succeeded his father as 3rd Earl of Ashburnham.